Offices in New York

 Afterwards, she worked for Butzel Long, one of the largest law firms in Detroit, Michigan, handling immigration matters.

 Ms. Pastor has litigated numerous cases concerning the rights of aliens.
 She has argued numerous cases before the Federal Courts nationwide.

 Ms. Pastor is well known attorney for fighting on behalf of clients who have been waiting for their green cards or citizenship for over a decade.
 By filing numerous Mandamus law suits, she has been able to get her clients the green cards in less than a month and U.S. citizenship determinations rapidly.
 She is a recognized for filing numerous Habeas Corpuses on behalf of detained clients.
 These legal actions against ICE and other federal immigration agencies have stopped the deportation of our clients and have led to their immediate release from wrongful detention.

 Ms. Pastor has been listed in Who’s Who Among Hispanic Americans, Super Lawyers and an Honored Member of the International Executives Guild.
 Her name appears on the Wall of Tolerance as a founding member of the National Campaign for Tolerance.
-Ms. Pastor is currently admitted to the U.S. Supreme Court, the U.S. 2nd Circuit Court of Appeals, the U.S. 6th Circuit Court of Appeals, U.S. 11th Circuit Court of Appeals, U.S. District Court-Eastern District of Michigan, Western District of Michigan and Northern District of Ohio and the courts of the State of Michigan.
+Ms. Pastor is currently admitted to the U.S. Supreme Court, the U.S. 2nd Circuit Court of Appeals, the U.S. 6th Circuit Court of Appeals, U.S. 11th Circuit Court of Appeals, U.S. District Court-Eastern District of Michigan, Western District of Michigan and the courts of the State of Michigan.

 She is fluent in Spanish and French and competent in Italian and Portuguese